• 4,000 firms

 3. Motivation and morale

-Giving feedback helps motivate employees by letting them understand how they perform in their roles.
-This helps improve morale because they know where they stand in relation to what is expected of them.
+Feedback helps motivate staff by showing how they perform in their roles.
+As a result, morale improves.
+That is because they know where they stand against what is expected.

 4. Goal alignment